lifebit-ai/owen-biomarker-discovery-challenge-candidate-drugs/README.md

 # Requirements
 This repository does not include the asthma summary statistics file required to replicate the analysis.
-This can be manually done by (refer to: https://www.ebi.ac.uk/gwas/studies/GCST006862).
+This can be manually done by downloading data from the GWAS Catalog online database (refer to: https://www.ebi.ac.uk/gwas/studies/GCST006862).
 This needs to be saved in the 'raw data' folder

 # Section A:  Methodology Protocol Design
 For protocol Design open word document: